How SQLAlchemy's Identity Map Served Stale Data to 23,000 API Requests

 No exception.
 No log line.
 No alert.

-The PUT update was issued over a separate database connection (our write
+The PUT was issued over a separate database connection (our write path

-path opened its own connection for explicit transaction control).
-That connection
+opened its own connection for explicit transaction control).
+That connection committed

-The fix is one function and one decorator — the teardown hook that Flask-SQLAlchemy registers automatically, which we had failed to add in our "explicit" setup:
+The fix is one function and one decorator: the teardown hook that Flask-SQLAlchemy registers automatically, which we forgot to add in our "explicit" setup.

 from flask import Flask